obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown vincent:staff * - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 #!/bin/bash
 chown -h vincent:staff _hello - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+#!/bin/bash
+chown --from=guillaume betty hello - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.